North American Numbering Plan: Growth problems

 Depending on the techniques used for area code and central office code relief, the effect on telephone users varies.
-In areas in which overlays were used, this generally avoids the need for converting telephone numbers, so existing directories, business records, letterheads, business cards, advertising, and "speed-dialing" settings can retain the same phone numbers, while the overlay is used for new number allocations.
-The primary effect on telephone users is the necessity of remembering and dialing 10- or 11-digit numbers when only 7-digit dialing was previously permissible.
+In areas in which overlays were used, this generally avoids the need for converting telephone numbers, so existing directories, business records, letterheads, business cards, advertising, and "speed-dialing" settings can retain the same telephone numbers, while the overlay is used for new number allocations.
+The primary effect on telephone users is the necessity of remembering and dialing ten-digit numbers when only seven-digit dialing was previously needed.

-Splitting instead of overlaying generally avoids the requirement for mandatory area-code dialing within the new regions, but at the expense of having to convert a region to the new code, which necessitates updating records and directories to accommodate the new numbers.
-A smooth adjustment to splitting requires a period of "permissive dialing" during which the new and old codes are both allowed to work.
-Also, many splittings involved significant technical issues, especially when the area splittings occurred over boundaries other than phone network divisions.
+Dividing numbering plan areas instead of overlaying generally avoids the requirement for mandatory area code dialing within the new regions, but at the expense of having to convert a region to the new code, which necessitates updating records and directories to accommodate the new numbers.
+A transition period prior to splitting provides a period of "permissive dialing" during which seven-digit dialing is still permitted.
+Also, many splits involved significant technical issues, considering municipal boundaries and tributary trunking arrangements.

-As an example, in 1998, the area code 612, assigned to the Minneapolis – Saint Paul Twin Cities, was split to create a new area code 651 for St. Paul and the eastern metropolitan area.
+As an example, in 1998, the area code 612, assigned to the Minneapolis – Saint Paul Twin Cities, was divided to create area code 651 for St. Paul and the eastern metropolitan area.
 The Minnesota Public Utilities Commission mandated that the new boundary exactly follow municipal boundaries, which were distinctly different from telephone exchange boundaries, and that all subscribers keep their seven-digit numbers.
-These two goals were directly at odds with the reason for the split, namely to provide additional telephone numbers.
+These two goals were directly at odds with the reason for the division, namely to provide additional telephone numbers.
 More than forty exchanges had territory that straddled the new boundary.
-As a result, prefixes were duplicated in both area codes, which counteracted much of the benefit of the split, with only 200 of 700 prefixes in area 612 moving entirely to area 651.
-In less than two years, area code 612 again exhausted its supply of telephone numbers, and necessitated a three-way split in 2000, creating the new area codes 763 and 952.
-The split again followed political boundaries, rather than rate center boundaries, resulting in additional split prefixes; a few numbers moved from 612 to 651 to 763 in less than two years.
+As a result, prefixes were duplicated in both area codes, which counteracted much of the benefit of the division, with only 200 of 700 prefixes in area 612 transferring entirely to area 651.
+In less than two years, area code 612 again exhausted its supply of telephone numbers, and necessitated a three-way division in 2000, creating the new area codes 763 and 952.
+The division again followed political boundaries, rather than rate center boundaries, resulting in additional split prefixes; a few numbers were transferred from 612 to 651 to 763 in less than two years.